ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ./examples/tokenvm/scripts/build.sh <vmBinaryPath>
 ```

-### Blockchain configuration files
+### Blockchain Configuration Files

 CLI supports uploading the full set of configuration files for a blockchain.
 The following examples
-uses all, but the user can decide to provide a subnet, or even none.
+uses all, but the user can decide to provide a Subnet, or even none.

 Genesis `<genesisPath>`: